PDF Forms Hub

 • Do: Keep accurate records of all income and expenses related to your business.

-• Do: Report all sources of income, including cash and barter transactions.
+• Do: Report all sources of income, including cash payments and bartering transactions.

-• Don't: Ignore the deadlines for filing to avoid penalties and interest.
+• Don't: Ignore deadlines for filing to avoid late fees and interest.

 Get Answers on IRS Schedule C 1040